MarcusWolschon/osmeditor4android/documentation/docs/help/en/Preferences.md

 The missing tag check works on the combination of the keys that should be checked and the preset for element.

 Example: the default configuration checks that a "name" tag is present on a object if the matching preset contains a "name" field in the non-optional tags, optionally the check can be extended to require "optional" tags.

+### Connected node tolerance

+Configure how far away from a highway a highway end node must be to not be highlighted as an error.

 ## Advanced preferences